 Next, you will spread an even layer of pudding over the cookies.
 Top the pudding with a layer of whipped cream.

 Tip: Make sure to spread your layers all the way to the edge of your trifle cup or bowl.
 This creates a nice defined layer.

 Repeat the process for an additional layer, and then top the trifle with crumbled cookies and a drizzle of chocolate sauce and/or shaved chocolate if desired.

 How Far Ahead Should You Make A Trifle?

 You can make the ingredients of your trifle up to two days ahead of time.

-You can make your pudding and keep it in the refrigerator and bake your cake early and then assemble the day you want to serve it or the night before.
+You can make your pudding, keep it in the refrigerator, bake your cake early, and then assemble it the day you want to serve it or the night before.